R4di0Uni/DinossaurProject/README.md

 # DinossaurProject

-This project consist of building a website for people ja like dinossaur and wish to read more about their favourite dinossaurs and more.
+This project consists of building a website for people who like dinosaurs and wish to read more about their favorite dinosaurs and more.